alistairskirk/CarND-Vehicle-Detection/writeup_Report_ASK.md

 I started by downloading the [Udacity Annotated Driving Set](https://github.com/udacity/self-driving-car/tree/master/annotations) that was derived from a [crowd-ai](https://crowdai.com/) exercise to obtain labelled training data for trucks, cars, and pedestrians.

-The driving set contains ~4.5GB of images and a csv file that describes attributes of each image.
+The data set contains ~1.5GB of images (9,420) and a csv file that describes attributes of each image.
 Using pandas I created a dataframe of the vehicle list and removed extraneous information:
 ![pandas][pandas]

 In the third code block of the notebook I created functions to obtain the bounding box coordinates from the DataFrame for all trucks and cars, and their corresponding images, and then plotted the bounding boxes to ensure that the correct information was obtained: